baidakovil/wbmon/README.md

 ## How to deploy 24/7

 There is nothing special about the deployment of this application compared to other python applications.
-I do it with **systemd**, in the way as described in [manual deployment] section of my favourit Green Grass Bot project.
+I do it with **systemd**, in the way as described in [manual deployment] section of my favourite Green Grass Bot project.
 For this type of deployment I have attach sample file `scripts/wbmon.service-example` and `deployment.yml` workflow in `.github` folder.
 It works well.

 [manual deployment]: https://github.com/baidakovil/GreenGrassBot#manual-deployment